Best Drones For Kids Android Central 2020

 If the Tello quadcopter looks closer to what you'd expect from a DJI drone, you'll be happy to know that it's actually built on DJI's flight tech.
 It also features a 5MP camera that can shoot 720p video.
 It's a palm-sized drone that really delivers.

 This UFO-inspired drone is far from a traditional drone, but it's an ideal option for kids.
-To launch the drone, you simply toss it in the air and it comes to life with bright LEDs and hovers in the air.
+To launch the drone, you simply toss it in the air, and it comes to life with bright LEDs and hovers in the air.
 The on-board motion sensors let you control the drone by waving your hands next to it, making this one of the easiest drones to control with no remote control required.

 These cool Star Wars drones are so damn cool and collectible.
 Not only do they look great on display or flying through the air, but you can also battle up to 12 at once for epic space battles complete with sound effects.
 There are three styles to hunt down: Luke's X-Wing (linked below), Vader's Tie Fighter, and a speeder bike from Return of the Jedi.

-Take this bit of personal wisdom to heart: never go "all-out" when buying someone their first drone, especially if they're still a kid.
+Take this bit of personal wisdom to heart: never go "all-out" when buying someone their first drone, especially if they're still kids.
 Drones are incredibly easy to crash when you're just starting.
 While the most expensive models usually have crash-avoidance technologies, they're still susceptible to taking damage or simply flying off into the sunset.
 It's best to start small and cheap until your little pilot is confident enough to move onto something a bit more substantial.

 The great news is that mini-drones offer great fun in an affordable package, and are designed to bounce off of walls with flexible plastic blade guards.
-Smaller drones are especially fun to fly indoors, as the blade guards keep the propellers safe from damage — and also protect the things the drone might crash into.
+Smaller drones are especially fun to fly indoors, as the blade guards keep the propellers safe from damage and protect the things the drone might crash into.
 My favorite micro drone is the EACHINE E10 for its compact size and zippy flight performance.
-For a unique drone experience that's safe and fun for kids of all ages, I'd recommend the Force1 Scoot XL which instantly takes flight with a light toss into the air and lets everyone take control of the drone using just their hands.
+For a unique drone experience that's safe and fun for kids of all ages, I'd recommend the Force1 Scoot2, which instantly takes flight with a light toss into the air and lets everyone take control of the drone using just their hands.

 Lastly, if you can track them down, the Propel Star Wars drones are fantastic drones in their own right but especially if you're a Star Wars fan.
-They've been around for a couple of years now, so you should be able to find them for well under $100, although stock quantities seem to be low on these highly collectible drones.
+They've been around for a couple of years now, so you should be able to find them for well under three figures, although stock quantities seem to be low on these highly collectible drones.

 We may earn a commission for purchases using our links.
 Learn more.